Kaktus1549/Kaktus1549/README.md

 # 💫 About Me:
-Hi, I'm KaKtus1549.
+Hey there!
+I'm KaKtus1549.
+High school student diving into cybersecurity, with a passion for computers, history, and airplanes.
 I have experience using linux and windows operating systems.
-My other skills are basic networking knowladge and also I'm currently studying cyber security<br><br>My skills include:<br><br>- Python<br>- C#<br>- Web development (React, TypeScript, Tailwind, ...)<br>- A little bit of scripting in bash
+My other skills include networking knowladge, web development or virtualization (Docker, VMware, ...)

 # 💻 Tech Stack: